apache/nuttx/configs/clicker2-stm32/README.txt

          nsh> tcpclient <server-ip> &

        Where <server-ip> is the IP address of the server that you got above.
-       NOTE: There is no way to stop the UDP test once it has been started other than by resetting the board.
+       NOTE:  Unlike the UDP test, there the TCP test will terminate automatically when the packet exchange is complete.

        Cheat Sheet.
-Here is a concise summary of all all the steps needed to run the UDP test (C=Coordinator; E=Endpoint):
+Here is a concise summary of all all the steps needed to run the TCP test (C=Coordinator; E=Endpoint):

          C: nsh> i8 /dev/ieee0 startpan
          C: nsh> 8 acceptassoc